This is part of the ANKN Logo

 Indigenous Education Worldwide

-EVALUATING AMERICAN INDIAN EDUCATION
+EVALUATING AMERICAN INDIAN AND ALASKA NATIVE EDUCATION

 Thomas (Tom) R. Hopkins, Ed.D.

 Evaluating American Indian education requires the best of professional educators, especially as related to the principles of fairness and accuracy.
 The contemporary situation in American education is dominated by high stakes testing and state level accountability programs in which American Indian education receives, mostly, unfair treatment based on culturally biased, inaccurate test data.
 However, it is possible within high stakes testing and state accountability programs to provide fairness and accuracy to American Indian communities.
-We hope in this article to suggest to evaluators how this can be accomplished.
+I hope in this article to suggest to evaluators how this can be accomplished.

 Nationally, the American Indian population is complex, often confusing to non-Indians and offers education evaluators a great challenge to identify with reasonable accuracy who would be included in an evaluation.
 Nonetheless, there have been several national evaluations of American Indian education.